-Turnover Rate: After having stayed fairly stable during the peak of pandemic, the turnover rate has been updated from 9.2% to 10.0% from April 2022.
+Turnover Rate: After having stayed fairly stable during the peak of pandemic, the turnover rate has been steadily increasing since the end of summer 2021 and has recorded concerning performance for the past nine months.
+The target has been updated from 9.2% to 10.0% from April 2022.
 Sickness Rate: This indicator has recorded a general increase in sickness rates since last summer but usually falls within the expected range for the data.
 It is unlikely that the target will be achieved without process redesign.